the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-organisation.md

 Practices described here are what we use in _The Turing Way_, but there are more ways to run such coworking calls.
 Below, I describe different aspects that you should take into consideration when planning or designing your coworking calls.

-## Choose the format the works for you
+## Designing a format the works for you

-Here are a few organisation and logistics related questions that you should address for yourself for identifying what will be the best format for your coworking calls:
+To identify what could be the best format for your coworking calls, you need to think about the following aspects:

 **Purpose of your coworking calls**